 If you refer to a published work, you must provide details so that readers and other researchers can locate and review the original source.
 Sources can be cited using either endnotes/footnotes or in-text citations.
 Both styles require a reference list at the end of the document.

-What Is The Correct Citation Style for My Document?
+Which Citation Formatting Style Do I Use for My Document?

 If you are a researcher or master’s or PhD student writing a dissertation or thesis, use the following resources:

 |Departmental guidelines||Even within a university, different departments and subjects have different (and very strict) submission guidelines for terminal academic works (thesis or dissertation).
 For example, Harvard University uses Chicago or MLA style.|

 |Thesis advisor||Your first point of contact should be your thesis/dissertation advisor.
 Follow up with your advisor if there is any ambiguity, such as cross-departmental courses of study (e.g., Biomedical Engineering as part of the Colleges of Engineering and Arts and Sciences).|

 |Academic field||Different citation styles are applied for certain subjects.
 For example, MLA style is commonly used by writers and students preparing manuscripts in disciplines in the humanities, such as cultural studies, English, literature, and critical theory.|

 Best Citation Styles for Journal Submissions